opentok/opentok-react-native-samples/Multiparty/README.md

 </>
 ```

-Group calls on mobile devices could be very challenging, both from the hardware and network point of view.
+Group calls on mobile devices can be very challenging, both from the hardware and network point of view.
 To deliver a good result to the end-user, an App should implement a list of best practices to handle different use cases and layout.
 In our case, we have a main subscriber view which needs to have the best resolution possible, and the `ScrollView` component with the remaining subscribers in smaller thumbnails that could be optimized by lowering the received resolution.
 The app sets the preferred resolution for each subscriber using the `preferredResolution` property of the `streamProperties` propety of the `OTSubscriber` objects.

-We implement the `handleSubscriberSelection` method to handle the mainSubscriber View and the preferred resolution.
+We implement the `handleSubscriberSelection()` method to handle the `mainSubscriber` View and the preferred resolution.
 The function is on the `TouchableOpacity` component parent of each of the subscribers.

 ```jsx
 const mainSubscribersResolution = { width: 1280, height: 720 };